Pseudo-Zeno: Structure and content

 Pseudo-Zeno writes in a difficult style replete with technical terms.
-The Armenian translator has created new words for many of these, in keeping with the tendencies of the Hellenizing School.
+The Armenian author or translator has created new words for many of these, in keeping with the tendencies of the Hellenizing School.
 The meaning of the text is often obscure and knowledge of its sources is sometimes necessary to make any sense of it.
 It has been suggested that the work is in fact not finished, but is merely the notes (possibly from lectures) of a first draft.

 The latter part of the work is structured around the four species of erudition: the practical, the reasonable, the theoretical and the comprehensible.
 These are further subdivided, the whole work being essentially about definitions and divisions.